Features

 | AI / LLM apps | scan --target <url> | Prompt injection, jailbreaks, system-prompt extraction, PII leakage, MCP tool abuse |

-| npm packages | audit <pkg> | Malicious code, known CVEs, supply-chain attacks |
+| Package registries | audit <pkg> / audit <pkg> --ecosystem pypi | Malicious code, known CVEs, supply-chain attacks |

 | Source code | review <path> | SAST-style vulnerabilities via static analysis + AI review |